Moving To Cambodia: Your 7 First Steps To Make It Easy

 Step 2Get Connected

-Mobile data is affordable and fairly reliable in Cambodia, and once you get here you’ll be wanting internet so you can stay connected while you’re out and about so you can check the MoreThanTemples site or assure your family back home you’re having a great time and not crazy!
+Mobile data is affordable and fairly reliable in Cambodia, and once you get here you’ll be wanting internet so you can stay connected while you’re out and about so you can check the MoreThanTemples site or assure your family back home you’re having a great time and you haven’t gone crazy!

 There are several phone networks, but personally we recommend SMART and their SMARTLaor 6 package if you’re a data heavy person or wanting to use your phone to hotspot your laptop whilst you’re out and about.
 Topping up $6 a month will get you unlimited on-network calls and texts, and 50GB of 4G data.
 To set this up, simply head into your local SMART store and make sure to bring your passport so they can register you.